Indians in Oman

-The community of Indians in Oman includes Indian expatriates in Oman, as well as Omani citizens of Indian origin or descent.
+Indians in Oman are Indian expatriates in Oman, as well as Omani citizens of Indian origin or descent.
+As of early 2026, there are approximately 678,837 Indian nationals or individuals of Indian descent residing in Oman, with ~676,781 of them being Non-Resident Indians (NRI) and around 2,000 Persons of Indian Origin (PIO) holding Omani citizenship.
+This accounts for about 20% of Oman's total population.

 History

 Although Indian migration to Oman is apparently for the purpose of spreading their commercial activities and mutually sharing the profits, their mutual good relations are believed to have existed as early as the 7th century.
 It was however, in 15th century since when the Indian merchants had started undertaking commercial activities in Muscat in a quite systematic manner.
 As an important port-town in the Gulf of Oman, Muscat attracted foreign tradesman and settlers, such as the Persians, the Balochs and Gujaratis.

 The Indian community then consisted essentially of traders and financiers from Kutch and Sindh.
 Some of the earliest Indian immigrants to settle in Oman were the Bhatias of Kutch in Gujarat, who have had a powerful presence in Oman dating back to the 16th century.
 It was during the 19th century that some Khojas reached there, and who are presently well-integrated in Oman; some of them hold even ministerial positions.
 A few Indian families predominantly from Gujarat which have been living in Oman since many centuries, have developed their enterprises into the colossal business houses.

-Admittedly, the settlement of the Indian migrants in Oman has become possible only because of Omani government's liberal policy in granting its citizenship to foreign nationals.
-It is conceivably the only Arab country in Arabian Peninsula, which has taken such dynamic initiative, which has proved to be enormously beneficial to them in many respects.
-Any person irrespective of his religion or race, who has completed at least 20 years in Oman, is treated as eligible to apply for its citizenship.
-That's why about a thousand Indians have so far became Omani citizens.
+The settlement of the Indian migrants in Oman has become possible due to Omani government's liberal policy in granting citizenship; it is the only Arab country to do so.
+Any person who has completed at least 20 years in Oman is eligible to apply for citizenship.
+About a thousand Indians have so far became Omani citizens.